freqtrade/freqtrade/docs/developer.md

 Assign the resulting whiteslist to `self._whitelist` and `self._blacklist` respectively.
 These will then be used to run the bot in this iteration.
 Pairs with open trades will be added to the whitelist to have the sell-methods run correctly.

-Please also run `self._validate_whitelist(pairs)` and to check and remove pairs with inactive markets.
+Please also run `self.validate_whitelist(pairs, tickers)` (tickers is optional, but should be passed when you're using tickers anyway) and to check and remove pairs with inactive markets.
 This function is available in the Parent class (`StaticPairList`) and should ideally not be overwritten.

 ##### sample